Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 A 7B model quantized to Q4_K_M runs 3x faster than the full FP16 version with maybe 2-3% quality loss on classification tasks.
 For extraction and summarization, the difference is negligible.
 Don’t run full-precision models for routine tasks.

-First request after container restart takes 15-30 seconds while the model loads into GPU memory.
-I added a warmup probe that fires a dummy request on startup:
+First request after a container restart takes 15-30 seconds while the model loads into GPU memory.
+I added a warmup probe:

 async def warmup_local_model(client: AsyncOpenAI) -> bool: